Timor-Leste is one of the least developed countries in the world, with levels of basic health, literacy and income similar to sub-Saharan Africa.

 This video tells the story of our work in Timor-Leste.

-Caritas Australia is currently supporting two development programs and a DFAT-funded program building community resilience to maintain food security and livelihoods during a protracted El Nino phenomenon.
+Caritas Australia is currently supporting two development programs - the Protection program and Sustainable livelihoods/DRR program.
 Caritas Australia partners and accompanies 20 local grassroots community organisations in four Municipalities to implement our programs supported with key relationships with the Catholic Church and Government of Timor-Leste.

 Examples of our recent work

-- The Sustainable Livelihoods program aims to improve family incomes, food security, family nutrition, access to basic services as well as DRR for vulnerable communities in two municipalities: Manufahi and Oecusse.
-Program outcomes include increased agricultural productivity in both food and cash crops; improved animal husbandry; better access to markets and small business enterprises for young women; better financial management at the family level and increased advocacy through the strengthening of community networks.
-The program will also seek to strengthen partner capacity in program management to better target the most vulnerable community groups.
+- The Sustainable Livelihoods program improves family incomes, food security, family nutrition, access to basic services as well as Disaster Risk Reduction (DRR) for vulnerable communities in two municipalities: Manufahi and Oecusse.
+Program outcomes include increased agricultural productivity in both food and cash crops; improved animal husbandry; better access to markets; development of small business enterprises; better financial management at the family level and increased advocacy through the strengthening of community networks.
+The program also strengthens partner capacity in program management to better target the most vulnerable community groups.